Why you shouldn’t count on the ADPPA and Privacy Shield 2.0

 There’s been a lot of buzz around bipartisan U.S. legislation that may eventually become a federal law on data privacy protection.
 Plus, the U.S. and EU have come to an agreement on putting in place a replacement for the invalidated Privacy Shield framework.

-However, we’ve noticed some confusion among companies and customers that Mailgun by Sinch works with regarding what this really means for them.
+However, we’ve noticed some confusion among companies and customers that Sinch Mailgun works with regarding what this really means for them.

 Our take?
 Don’t count your chickens before they hatch.